 But if you are primarily using oil paint or enamel, you may use other household solvents like rubbing alcohol, lemon oil mixed with linseed oil, acetone, methylated spirits, Windex, etc.

-Remember, these cannot replace thinner or turpentine and should be used in pinch, only if proper paint thinner is not available.
+Remember, these cannot replace thinner or turpentine and should be used in a pinch only if proper paint thinner is not available.

 Make sure that you read the label of the product carefully and use the solvent in an appropriate ratio.